awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide-terraform.md

 ### Configure

-1. Create a root domain

-    Create a root domain manually (e.g. through the AWS console, a different Terraform stack, etc.) To create a domain as the root domain through Route53 follow the steps [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
+1. Register a domain using [Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
+When you register a domain with Route 53, it automatically creates a hosted zone for the domain.

-1. The provided Terraform stack will create a subdomain manually, however you can disable this behavior and provide your own subdomain.
+    - The provided Terraform stack will create and delegate a subdomain for the Kubeflow platform automatically.

-    To create a subdomain manually follow the steps [here]({{< ref "../../add-ons/load-balancer/guide/#create-domain-and-certificates" >}}).
+    - If you do not use Route53 for your top level domain, you can follow the steps in [create a subdomain section]({{< ref "../../add-ons/load-balancer/guide/#create-a-subdomain" >}}) of load balancer guide to create a subdomain manually and provide the route 53 subdomain hosted zone name as input to the terraform stack.
+        - Additionally you have to set the Terraform variable `create_subdomain=false`:
+            ```sh
+            export TF_VAR_create_subdomain="false"
+            ```

 1. Define the following environment variables: